 - Latest trends in consumer/buyer behaviour

-- Decision making theories and influences on individual and organizational buyers
+- Decision making theories and influences on individual and organisational buyers

 - The theory of stationary markets and patterns of purchase